Pet Registration & Microchipping

 Cats exempt from desexing under the Domestic Animals Act 1994

-- We will also review written advice from a vet on potential impacts on specific cats of being desexed.
+• We will also review written advice from a vet on potential negative medical impacts of desexing of individual cats.

 I want to register my cat, but it's not desexed

-- Desexing assistance may be available for owners experiencing significant financial hardship on a case by case basis through completion of an application.
+Your vet may be able to provide desexing assistance for owners experiencing significant financial hardship on a case by case basis through completion of an application, or provide you with other contacts for support.

 - Contrary to popular belief, cats don’t have to roam.
 Cats should be kept indoors at night (house, enclosure, shed or garage) and preferably confined to the property at all times.